 Consent to share information

-The use of advance statements (also known as advance directives or information sharing agreements) are a useful way of setting out in clear detail the services user’s wishes about what should happen and which carer(s) to contact should they become too unwell to engage in discussions about sharing confidential information.
+The use of advance statements (also known as advance directives) are a useful way of setting out in clear detail the services user’s wishes about what should happen and which carer(s) to contact should they become too unwell to engage in discussions about sharing confidential information.
 Staff should ensure carers know if such a statement has been prepared, where the statement is held and how to activate it.

 Issues around confidentiality should not be used as a reason for not listening to carers or for not discussing fully with the service user the need for carers to receive information.